-Wilbarston CEVC Primary School believes that all children have the right to grow up and be educated in a safe way.
+Wilbarston CE Primary School believes that all children have the right to grow up and be educated in a safe way.
+The Bible makes clear that children "are a gift from the Lord".
 We take the safety, happiness and well-being of our children seriously.
 We demonstrate this by ensuring that all staff are trained and updated regularly.
 All staff have had copies of relevant procedures and information to ensure they are fully aware of their roles and responsibilities.
 Staff and volunteers are recruited, fully DBS checked, trained and inducted as part of the procedure of starting to work with our children at our school.

 We talk to children about their safety e.g. stranger danger, preparing for school holidays and risks, peer pressure, fireworks and Halloween activities.
 There are worry boxes in school to help them with concerns.We also talk to them at an age appropriate level about their own bodies.
 We would advise families to teach their child the NSPCC Underwear Rule and help protect them and to make sure they understand about private body parts from a young age.
 It's a simple way that parents can help keep children safe – without using scary words.

 Follow this link to the NSPCC 'Let's Talk Pants' website.
 Talking PANTS teaches children important messages, like their body belongs to them and they should tell an adult if they're upset or worried.
 Teach your child the correct word for their private parts so they know them.
 It is useful if they have to see a doctor or nurse and helps them to be able to explain if something has happened.